How Do You Remove Popcorn Ceiling Texture?

 What are the Best Tools to Remove Popcorn Ceilings?

-The best tool to remove popcorn ceilings is a Popcorn Ceiling Scraper or Drywall taping knife Popcorn ceiling scrapers are designed specifically for this task, and they have a number of features that make them more effective than other tools, such as typical paint scrapers.
+Popcorn ceiling scrapers are explicitly designed for this task, and they have some features that make them more effective than other tools, such as typical paint scrapers.

 Popcorn ceiling scrapers typically are attached to a long handle, which allows you to reach the ceiling comfortably and safely.
 They also have a wide blade with rounded corners, which helps to prevent damage to the drywall.